TheCloudlet/Coogle/README.md

 - Implemented RAII wrappers (`CXIndexRAII`, `CXTranslationUnitRAII`, `CXStringRAII`) for memory safety
 - Upgraded to C++20 and replaced C-style `printf` with type-safe `std::format`
 - Added support for wildcard arguments in function signature queries (e.g., `int(*, *)`)
+- Fixed a bug where searching for `std::string` would fail due to template expansion by libclang

 ## Implementation Status